endless-r0ad/sarge-launcher/README.md

 npm install
 ```

-### Compiles and hot-reloads for development from ./src-tauri
+### Compiles and hot-reloads for development
 ```
-cargo tauri dev
+npm run tauri dev
 ```

-### Compiles and minifies for production ./src-tauri
+### Compiles and minifies for production
 ```
-cargo tauri build
+npm run tauri build
 ```